Large-Guy/Nitrogen/docs/spec.md

  - T*: Non-nullable pointer of type T. A "reference."
 It must be assigned before it is used, this should be enforced by the compiler.
 Once assigned, the underlying pointer **cannot** change.
  - T*?: Nullable pointer of type T. A true pointer.
 Cannot by itself be read or written to, a null check is required first.
-You can retrieve a mutable reference type by dereferencing the T*? with `*`.

 example:
 ```c++